wangwenx190/QtMediaPlayer/README.md

 # QtMediaPlayer

-A simple but powerful multimedia player designed for Qt Quick.
+A simple but powerful multimedia player **library** designed for Qt Quick.

 ## Features